lucianonooijen/Personal-Website/content/english.md

 ##### 2014 to May 2018

-During my time running Nooijen Web Solutions I worked with a team of 4 other freelancers on a variety of projects, randing from one-page marketing websites to custom web solutions.
+During my time running Nooijen Web Solutions I worked with a team of 4 other freelancers on a variety of projects, ranging from one-page marketing websites to custom web solutions.
 I worked as the lead-developer for most projects.

 Nooijen Web Solutions was discontinued when Bytecode was founded.